davidrodriguezz/davidrodriguezz/README.md

 # About Me

-Hello there! 👋 I'm David, a passionate [Your Profession/Field] based in [Your Location].
-I thrive on [Briefly Describe Your Passion or Motivation].
-With a blend of creativity, curiosity, and continuous learning, I'm on a journey to [Your Goals or Aspirations].
+Hello there! 👋 I'm David, a passionate game and software developer based in Madrid, Spain.
+I hold a degree in Game Development from Universidad Complutense de Madrid (UCM).
+With 4 years of experience working on projects, I am well-prepared to explore new opportunities in the software field.

 ## 🚀 What I Do

-I specialize in [Your Area of Expertise], where I [Briefly Describe Your Expertise].
-My journey in this field began when [Share a Short Anecdote or Experience].
-I enjoy tackling complex challenges and turning them into innovative solutions that [How Your Work Benefits or Impacts Others].
+During my journey, I have worked on various projects that have strengthened my skills as a developer.
+My academic background has provided me with a strong foundation in programming, game mechanics design, graphics and visual effects implementation, AI, and collaborating within multidisciplinary teams.

 ## 💡 Why Choose Me

-Choosing me means opting for a dedicated professional who [Highlight Your Key Attributes].
-I am committed to [Your Work Principles or Values], ensuring that every project I undertake is delivered with [Your Promise to Deliver].
-With a strong foundation in [Your Skills or Knowledge Base], I am always excited to explore new possibilities and collaborate with like-minded individuals.
+I am an open and collaborative individual, always eager to learn from my peers and contribute my skills to teamwork.
+As I venture into the professional world, I hope to find an opportunity within a company where I can continue to grow as a professional.

 ## 🌱 What Inspires Me

-I draw inspiration from [What Inspires You].
-Whether it's [Specific Interests or Hobbies], or [Quotes or Philosophies You Live By], these elements fuel my drive to excel and create meaningful contributions.
+I am also open to contributing to the creation of other types of software.
+My education and experience in Game Development have equipped me with a solid base in programming, design, and problem-solving skills, which I find transferrable to different areas of software development.
+I am ready to take on new challenges and continuously learn to expand my skill set.

 ## 📫 Let's Connect

-I'm always open to new opportunities, collaborations, and conversations.
-Feel free to reach out to me via [Your Preferred Contact Method], and let's embark on a journey to [What You Hope to Achieve Together].
-You can also find me on [Social Media Links], where I share insights, thoughts, and updates related to [Your Field or Interests].
+Furthermore, I want to highlight that I have a B2 level of English proficiency, enabling me to effectively communicate in professional environments and collaborate on international projects.
+Feel free to reach out to me via email if you're interested in connecting or exploring potential collaborations.
+You can also find me on LinkedIn.

 Looking forward to connecting with you! 👇